Dissident-/Steampunk/README.md

 =======
 (yes this will be added to a credits page on the site)

+**Artwork**

-Monochrome Icons by the fine folks at http://game-icons.net/ Colour Icons by Ails http://ails.deviantart.com/art/420-Pixel-Art-Icons-for-RPG-129892453
+* Monochrome Icons by the fine folks at http://game-icons.net/
+* Colour Icons by Ails http://ails.deviantart.com/art/420-Pixel-Art-Icons-for-RPG-129892453

+**Code and mechanics**

+For the developers and crazy thinkers see the Github contributors page and issue discussions.

+**Libraries and Frameworks**

+* PHPixie
+* JQuery
+* JQuery UI
+* JTables